The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 damien hirst shark impossibilities of death

-The Physical Impossibilities of Death In The Mind of Someone Living by Damien Hirst, 1991, via The Independent
+The Physical Impossibilities of Death In The Mind of Someone Living by Damien Hirst, 1991.
+Source: The Independent

-Damien Hirst’s The Physical Impossibilities of Death In The Mind of Someone Living (1991) also known as “The Shark” is probably the most famous artwork of the YBA group.
+Damien Hirst’s The Physical Impossibilities of Death In The Mind of Someone Living (1991), also known as “The Shark,” is probably the most famous artwork to come out of the YBA group.
 When the young artist created the work in 1991, he shocked many viewers.
-The artwork shows a tiger shark in formaldehyde.
-The work displays death in an unconventional and explicit way.
-As the title already suggests, Damien Hirst also refers the viewer to his own death, or rather to the impossibility of imagining his own death – even with a dead animal in front of him.
+The artwork consists of a massive tiger shark preserved in formaldehyde.
+The work displays death unconventionally and explicitly.
+As the title suggests, Damien Hirst also refers the viewer to his own death, or rather to the impossibility of imagining his own death, even with a dead animal in front of him.

 Get the latest articles delivered to your inbox